Dominican Republic immigration to Puerto Rico: Recently

 Dominican migration increased sharply after 1961 as a result of political events, of which the first was the assassination of Trujillo that year.
 Many politicians and other members of the conservative former regime, as well as government employees, left the country, many of them for Puerto Rico.
 The next major political event to drive emigration was the coup d'état against the elected, leftist president Juan Bosch in 1963.
 Then followed the Dominican Civil War in 1965 after a revolt to restore Bosch.
 The United States invaded the Dominican Republic a few days into the conflict, and one of its policies was to prevent renewed civil war by issuing visas to opponents or potential opponents of the newly elected US-backed conservative regime of Joaquín Balaguer (who was incidentally, like Bosch, of Puerto Rican ancestry).
-Many of the visaholders traveled to Puerto Rico.
+Many of the visa holders traveled to Puerto Rico.

 Politics continued to play a role in emigration in succeeding decades, as presidential election years produced emigration peaks whenever Balaguer, a member of the former Trujillo regime, won the presidency, as happened in 1966, 1970, 1974, 1986, and 1990.
 As a result, most of the Dominican emigration was middle-class and skilled, including many managers and professionals.